MemoryChips/bldg25-chat-demo/README.md

 npm start
 ```

-- Local test of prod with Redislabs Server
+- Local test of prod with Redislabs Server (used by heroku server)

 ```bash
 npm outdated